DevOpsDolapo/DevOps_Projects/PROJECT 2/Project2.md

 - To create a new repository, click on *Create Repository* on the upper-left corner of the dashboard page and fill out the necessary details, then click on *Create Repository* at the bottom of this page

 ![Alt text](Images/create_new_repository.jpg)

+### How to push a local Git repository to a remote Github repository